 Getting My Milk Supply Up

 I went back to the lactation consultant to try to figure out how I could get my milk supply back up.
 My goal was to over-produce so that I could freeze some and save it.
 She suggested I try fenugreek, blessed thistle, Mother’s Milk Tea, moringa, oatmeal and spirulina.
-Let me you, I tried everything under the sun to increase my milk supply.
+Let me tell you, I tried everything under the sun to increase my milk supply.
 I took those supplements for the next month, and the only thing that happened for me was some weight gain.

 I pumped every 2-3 hours every day for 20 minutes, and there were times when I felt like even though the 20 minutes had passed, my breasts were still full.
 I did some research and found that most women who exclusively pump do it for longer than 20 minutes.
 So, I started to pump for 30 minutes instead of 20, and immediately my supply went from 25 ozs per day to about 30 ozs per day.
 Not the greatest supply in the world, but I was finally able to give her only breastmilk.